aparisabala/web-auction/ReadME.md

 # Web-Auction

 Web-Auction is a full-stack auction platform with a Next.js client and a Node.js server.
+You and add listing, set primary price, bid on them, and win listing.

 ## Project Structure